In-Person or Virtual options available.

 Coping With Social Anxiety

 Coping with social anxiety can be tough.
 To understand the difficulty of the situation we must first understand the definition of social anxiety.
 It is the fear of being with people in a social place.
-This could be at work, the grocery story, or at a restaurant.
+This could be at work, the grocery store, or at a restaurant.
 People by nature are social beings, so not being able talk to or be with other people makes life hard.
-According to the social anxiety institute about 7% of people cope with social anxiety today and it is considered to be the third largest mental health concern.
-People coping with social anxiety often blame themselves.
-They feel less then to others and often do not know why.
+According to the Social Anxiety Institute, about 7% of people cope with social anxiety today.
+It is considered to be the third largest mental health concern.
+People dealing with social anxiety often blame themselves.
+They feel less than others and often do not know why they have this anxiety.
 They simply believe they do not measure up to their peers.

 What is Social Anxiety?